This blog provides information for educational purposes only. Read our complete summary for more info.

-I will be the first to admit- I am not an expert on the nuances of brandy.
-I spend most of my drinking-time, drinking whiskey.
-Though, I’ve tried quite a few commercial examples of brandy including Calvados.
-If you are a brandy connoisseur then you already know that Calvados is an apple brandy from the French region of Lower Normandy.
+Brandy connoisseurs already know that Calvados, for example, is an apple brandy from the French region of Lower Normandy.
 Calvados is distilled from apple cider which is made from over 200 varieties of locally grown apples.
 The fruit is harvested and pressed into a cider which is then fermented into a dry cider.
-Once it is fermented it is distilled and aged for 2 years in oak casks, it can be sold as calvados.
+Once it is fermented it is distilled and aged for 2 years in oak casks.
 The longer it is aged, the smoother the drink becomes.

-If you have not tried brandy I suggest you start with one of these great cocktails: Brandy Sour, the Brandy Alexander, the Sidecar, the Brandy Daisy, or the Brandy Old Fashioned.
+For those that have not tried brandy, we suggest starting with one of these great cocktails: Brandy Sour, the Brandy Alexander, the Sidecar, the Brandy Daisy, or the Brandy Old Fashioned.

 Apple Brandy Recipe